LisaHackett97/HiddenIrishTravels/TESTING.md

 - SEO 96 TO 100

 Review worst score first: 67 on Home Page
 Most of scores on this page/type relate to images.
-Bulk resize
+Bulk resize images and compress